karmaester/Scraper/README.md

 # Scraper

-> This Scraper gives you an array with all of the articles prices resulting from a search in www.mercadolibre.com
+> This Scraper gives you the highest price, lowest price and total of all the articles prices resulting from a search in www.mercadolibre.com

 ## Built With

 - Ruby
 - Nokogiri
 - open-URI
-- Byebug

 ## Getting Started

-**This program lets you get an array of the prices from all articles resulting in a www.mercadolibre.com search.**
+**This program lets you get highest price, lowest price and total of prices from all articles resulting in a www.mercadolibre.com search.**

 To get a local copy up and running follow these simple example steps.